Rovos Rail: 10 Day Namibia Safari

 19h30 Dinner at the lodge and overnight.
 Dress: Casual

-Day 9: Etosha National Park
+Day 11: Etosha National Park

 Please ensure your overnight bag is ready to be collected from your suite and proceed to checkout by 10:45.
 Your bag will be loaded into the vehicles.
 Time of game drive to be confirmed.

-11h00 Meet in the foyer to check out and transfer (60 min) to the train at Tsumeb Station.
+11h00 Transfer (±60 min) to the train at Tsumeb Station.

-19h30 Dinner is served.
+19h30 Dinner is served in the dining cars.
 The train travels southwest towards the Atlantic Ocean.
-Dress: “Africa” Theme or Smart Casual
+Dress: “1920s” Theme or Smart Casual

-Day 10: Walvis Bay
+Day 12: Walvis Bay

 07h00 Breakfast is served in the dining cars until 10:00.
 Traverse the Namib Desert towards Walvis Bay.
-The observation car will be at the front of the train for last stretch – a different aspect that our rail enthusiasts enjoy.

 12h00 Arrive at journey’s end in Walvis Bay, Namibia.